Unit 1 - Practice Quiz

 B. To pause the stream

-C. To connect a readable stream to a writable stream
+C. To convert stream to buffer

-D. To convert stream to buffer
+D. To delete the stream

 31 Which module allows you to work with file paths specifically?